rjmccall/swift-evolution/visions/accessors.md

 A `mutate` accessor can only be synthesized using a stored variable or an accessor with an equivalent lifetime guarantee to `mutate`, like `unsafe*MutableAddress`.

-### `borrow` and values containing borrows
+### Values that represent accesses

+It is often useful to build up values from other values.
+A simple example is that wrapping a value in `Optional` technically makes a new value that stores the old value inside it.
+A more complex example might be a struct that combines a `TouristSite` with its interest score and its distance from your hotel, for use in planning a trip to a city.
+In any case, the easiest way to do this is generally to copy the value into the new compound value.
+But if you're working with non-`Copyable` types, or if you simply need to avoid copying for performance reasons, that may not be acceptable or even allowed.

+The alternative is to store a type that represents an ongoing access to the value.
+Such a type is necessarily only safe to use within the scope of the access, which means it has to be non-`Escapable`.
+A type that represents an ongoing read access can still be `Copyable` because it's okay to have simultaneous read accesses to the same memory.
+A type that represents an ongoing modification access needs to also be `~Copyable` to preven simultaneous modifications.
+A value that stores one of these types generally inherits these restrictions.

+For example, the `Span` type introduced by [SE-0447][] represents an ongoing read access to a contiguous array of elements.
+As expected, it is `~Escapable` but still `Copyable`. `MutableSpan`, which is a future direction of that proposal, would be both `~Escapable` and `~Copyable`. `Array<T>` may someday offer a `span` property that returns a `Span<T>`; reading this property would begin a read access to the array that would end when the caller was done with the span.

+We are also considering types that more narrowly represent ongoing accesses to individual values.
+For example, `Borrow<T>` (`~Escapable`, `Copyable`) might represent an ongoing read access to a single value, while `Inout<T>` (`~Escapable`, `~Copyable`) might represent an ongoing modification access.
+Either could be produced directly from any storage reference expression of the right type (a mutable one, for `Inout`).

-Some transformational storage naturally wants to embed borrows of the original value into the new value.
-For example, `Sequence.lazy` returns a sequence that wraps `self` to apply certain operations like `map` and `filter` lazily instead of having them immediately produce a new collection.
+To see how these could be used, let's consider Swift's existing library facilities for lazy collections. `Sequence.lazy` returns a sequence that wraps `self` to apply certain operations like `map` and `filter` lazily instead of having them immediately produce a new collection.
 Today, this `LazySequence` value must store a copy of the original collection:

 ```swift
 extension Sequence {